-Ramps, wild onions, wild garlic.
+Ramps, wild onion, wild garlic.
 These are some of our best wild foods come springtime.

 More than 100 species of wild alliums call North America home — allium being the genus covering both onions and garlic — but it is the Eastern ramp, Allium tricoccum, that has been all the rage among chefs in recent years.
 They’ve become so popular I even see chefs here in California using them with abandon; no native ramp grows within 2,000 miles of San Francisco or Los Angeles.